5 Staves of A Christmas Carol Day Three

-Bob, we learn is holding Tim’s withered hand.
-He is trying to hold on to the child as long as he can.
+Bob, we learn, is holding Tim’s withered hand.
+He is trying to hold on to the child as long as possible.

-Scrooge asks the sprit if Tiny Tim will live?
+Scrooge asks the spirit if Tiny Tim will live.
 The Spirit replies in a prophetic way that he sees,” A vacant seat in a poor chimney corner and a crutch without an owner, carefully preserved.
-If these shadows remain unaltered by the future, the child will die.”
+The child will die if these shadows remain unaltered by the future.”

 Scrooge begs the Spirit that this not happen.
 This is the time when the spirit reminds Scrooge of Scrooge’s own words and says, “If he is likely to die he had better do it and decrease the surplus population.”

 Scrooge feels repentant at hearing his own words he also felt grief.